Hardware

 my P1 computer, which is a close copy of the Central Data board.

-As a nice constrast to these “work” machines I recently acquired a “play” machine: an Interton VC 4000.
-A lot of information on this machine can be found on internet, and there is an active community of people around this and similar game consoles based on the 2650.
+One of the TWINs is on loan from the Eindhoven Computer Association, the second system was received as a kind donation.
+The VC4000 is a nice contrast to the other systems.
+A lot of information on can be found on internet, and there is an active community of people around this and similar game consoles based on the 2650.

 Philips IMS